gruns/blagoblag/content/blog/2015/feb/3/software-of-the-people-by-the-people-for-the-people.rst

-him who shall have borne the battle, and for his widow, and his orphan" and the work of enabling the government to use technology to best serve the American people cannot be met with merely our tacit support, they must be met with our committment to contribute, to carry out the work ourselves, to stand up and say, "You want to dig a ditch?
+him who shall have borne the battle, and for his widow, and his orphan" and the work of enabling the government to use technology to best serve the American people cannot be met with merely our tacit support, they must be met with our commitment to contribute, to carry out the work ourselves, to stand up and say, "You want to dig a ditch?
 I've got a shovel."
 The `Digital Service at the VA is hiring`_ [#]_, `USDS is hiring`_, `18F is hiring`_.
 I hope you'll join us.